PGCE Primary (Viridis) - PGCE

 - a valid Disclosure and Barring Service (DBS) certificate and Confirmation of Fitness to Teach (eg a London Metropolitan University Health Check)—you will be advised to apply for these after an offer is made

-- GCSE English, Mathematics and Science at grade C or above (or equivalent, see Equivalency Testing or A Star Teachers)
+- GCSE English, Mathematics and Science at grade C (grade 4) or above (or equivalent, see Equivalency Testing or A Star Teachers)